asadalam/FINN_MatrixVector_RTL/proj/src/README.md

 ### Package File: mvau_defn.sv
 A package file defines all parameters used by the top level design (mvau.sp) and also by the test bench.

+### Matrix vector stream unit: mvau_top/mvau_stream/mvau_stream.sv
+This unit is the main computation unit performing multiply accumulate of a stream of weight and a slice of input activation unit.
+It uses PE numbers of processing elements.
+Each processing element implements the dot product of its corresponding row of the weight tile with the input activation vector slice.

+#### MVAU Stream Control Block: mvau_top/mvau_stream/mvau_stream_control_block.sv
+This control block controls reading to and writing from the input buffer.
+It generates the address and read/write enables for the input buffer.

+#### Input Buffer: mvau_top/mvau_stream/mvau_inp_buffer.sv
+This unit stores one column of input feature map as it is multiplied with multiple rows of the weight matrix.
+During the first SIMDxSF clock cycles, the input buffer is written with new elements of the input feature map and for the next SIMDx(NF-1) clock cycles, the input buffer is re-used for other computations.

+#### Processing element design unit: mvau_top/mvau_stream/mvu_pe/mvu_pe.sv
+The processing elements consists of a number of SIMD blocks which perform multiplication between a single weight and input activation.
+There are three types of SIMD blocks based on the input word length of weights and input activations but only one is implemented using generate statements.

+The output of SIMD is connected to an adder tree which if both the inputs are 1-bit reduces to a popcount (counting number of '1's in the SIMD's output.

+##### SIMD design unit: mvau_top/mvau_stream/mvu_pe/mvu_pe_simd_\<type\>.sv
+The three different SIMD blocks are
+- mvu_pe_simd_std.sv: Implements a 2's complement multiplication
+- mvu_pe_simd_binary.sv: If one of the two inputs is 1-bit, a '0' is
+interpreted as -1 and '1' is interpreted as +1, meaning the output will either be a copy of the other input or a 2's complement of it
+- mvu_pe_simd_xnor.sv: If both inputs are 1-bit, the output is an XNOR of the two inputs.
+This implements an XNOR network.

+##### Adder Tree: mvau_top/mvau_stream/mvu_pe/mvu_pe_\<adders/popcount\>.sv
+The output of the SIMD blocks are added together either using an adder tree or a popcount (when both weights and input activation are 1-bit).
+A simple for-loop based implementation is selection (at the moment) for simplicity, so both design files are identical.

+##### Accumulator: mvau_top/mvau_stream/mvu_pe/mvu_pe_acc.sv
+A simple accumulator.
+The accumulator is resetted every Matrix/SIMD cycles.